 Gambling addiction can happen to anyone.
 Many people that develop a gambling addiction have faced similar circumstances or life changes that led them to cope in an unhealthy way.
 Those who have experienced trauma, extreme stress, loneliness and isolation, and are struggling with other addictions may be more prone to developing the disorder.

 Gambling can also be a secondary co-occurring diagnosis to a previously existing mental health disorder or other addiction.

 In general, there are a few different options for treating addictions.

 Inpatient Treatment: Inpatient treatment provides an intensive, structured support system and schedule to an individual struggling with addiction.
 The days are spent in group and individual sessions entirely focused on rehabilitation and change.
 This may be an option for individuals who lack restraint and control.

 Outpatient Treatment: Individuals still attend both group and individual therapy sessions either in the morning or evening for up to 6 hours daily while still reading at home.
 The outpatient treatment produces structure and support to an individual while still allowing them to participate in regular daily activities and responsibilities such as work and school.

-Therapy: Cognitive Behavioral Therapy and other forms of talk therapy can help individuals identify triggers, negative patterns of thinking and behavior as well as other underlying issues that may have led to their addictive behavior.
+Therapy: Cognitive Behavioral Therapy and other forms of talk therapy can help individuals identify triggers, negative patterns of thinking and behavior, as well as other underlying issues that may have led to their addictive behavior.

 Medications: Mood Stabilizers and anti-depressants may reduce the appearance of erratic behaviors and lack of impulse control in those struggling with addiction.
 Consult a psychiatrist to better understand what medication may be helpful for you.

-Self Help Groups: Groups like Gamblers Anonymous, Refuge Recovery, and Celebrate Recovery are community-based peer support groups aimed to help individuals connect to and be held accountable by other experiencing and those who have overcome similar situations.
+Self Help Groups: Groups like Gamblers Anonymous, Refuge Recovery, and Celebrate Recovery are community-based peer support groups aimed to help individuals connect to and be held accountable by others experiencing and those who have overcome similar situations.